NOTE: These tours are currently on hold.

-Chapel Hill Historical Society and Preservation Chapel Hill are presenting several free walking tours this fall.
+Chapel Hill Historical Society and Preservation Chapel Hill are presenting several free walking tours this spring.

 Heart of the Hill Tours promise to engage, surprise, educate and inspire you to understand Chapel Hill in a new way.

 They are 60-90 minutes long and are free, and are organized by Missy Julian-Fox and volunteer tour leaders.

 Each tour has been designed by the individual guide to share pieces of Chapel Hill’s collective story and town spirit through history, lore and personal experience.

 Follow these links to learn more about the two organizations (and consider a donation):